-(a) All provisions in this Section apply to Facilities-based Licensees.
-All provisions in this Section, except Sub-sections 5.4.2, 5.4.3, 5.7.5 and

-5.7.6, apply to Services-based Licensees that use switching or routing equipment to provide telecommunication services to the public.

-- (b) In this Section, the term: - (i) "Licensee" refers to a Facilities-based Licensee or a Servicesbased Licensee that uses switching or routing equipment to provide telecommunication services to the public; and - (ii) "Dominant Licensee" refers to a Facilities-based Licensee that IDA has classified as dominant.
+- (a) All provisions in this Section apply to Facilities-based Licensees.
+All provisions in this Section, except Sub-sections 5.4.2, 5.4.3, 5.7.5 and 5.7.6, apply to Services-based Licensees that use switching or routing equipment to provide Services to the public. - (b) In this Section, the term: - (i) "Licensee" refers to a Facilities-based Licensee or a Services-based Licensee that uses switching or routing equipment to provide Services to the public; and - (ii) "Dominant Licensee" refers to a Facilities-based Licensee that IDA has classified as dominant.